johnpeart/johnpeart.github.io/src/posts/blogpost/2024-04-16-eurovision-first-listens.md

     You don't have time \
     To act like a child
   commentary: |
-    The moment we've been waiting for: Luxembourg's return to the Eurovision Song Contest after more than 30 years.
+    The moment we've been waiting for: Luxembourg’s return to the Eurovision Song Contest after more than 30 years.
 Their last entry being in 1993.

     And they've brought us a song that could have been ripped out of an early 1990s Eurovision, but with a modern-francophone twist.

-    It's got up-tempo plucky guitar, tongue-twisting lyrics that flick between English and French, and a funky beat.
+    It’s got up-tempo plucky guitar, tongue-twisting lyrics that flick between English and French, and a funky beat.

-    But after three decades away, I have to ask: is this all Luxembourg's got?
+    But after three decades away, I have to ask: is this all Luxembourg’s got?

 - country: "Malta"
   shortcode: "MLT"